Windings of prime geodesics: Rademacher Symbols for Fuchsian Groups

-One may also write down an algebraic relation of the form of \eqref{future} or \eqref{qm} for $\Psi$ but we omit to do so --- the stated formula for $\Phi$ is usually more convenient to manipulate.
-To conclude this section we prove that $\Psi$ is well defined on the set $\Pi$ of prime geodesics on $M=\G\bk\h$.
+One may also write down an algebraic relation of the form of (\ref{future}) or (\ref{qm}) for $\Psi$ but we omit to do so --- the stated formula for $\Phi$ is usually more convenient to manipulate.
+Next we prove that $\Psi$ is well defined on the set $\Pi$ of prime geodesics on $M=\G\bk\h$.
 Since there is bijection between closed geodesics on $M$ and $\G$-conjugacy classes of elements in $\G$, it suffices to show that $\Psi$ is conjugacy class invariant and homogeneous.
+This follows from the following characterization of the Rademacher symbol on hyperbolic elements as the homogenization of the Dedekind symbol.